Home

 7)Keep the partnership alive.
 As life changes it provides opportunities for growth and intimacy, but change also means letting go of past behaviors.

 Happy partners learn to adapt and change.
-Arguments are normal but there’s no condemnation or abuse.
+Arguments are normal but there’s no condemnation or neediness.
 There’s positive energy, concern and continuous respect.

 Keep practicing this advice and your partnership will only get stronger.